-The Missouri Arts Council provides more than $4 million every year for arts programs in 150 communities throughout Missouri.
+In our most recent fiscal year, ending on June 30, 2021, the Missouri Arts Council provided $4.2 million for arts programs in communities throughout Missouri.
 The Advisory Panels are a critical part of our funding process.
 The panelists, who are volunteers from throughout the state, review and evaluate all grant applications.

 We rely on people who reflect a broad range of artistic and cultural viewpoints to bring a spectrum of knowledge and experience to the application review process.
 Each panel is chaired by a member of the Missouri Arts Council board.